Davidbrcz/minishell/README.md

 ---------
 How to compile

+- mkdir bin
-cd bin
+- cd bin
-cmake ../trunk
+- cmake ../trunk
-make
+- make